devisechain/Devise/README.rst

 How To Create A Client
 ======================

-The repo connects to the Ethereum network through a public Ethereum node.
+The devise package connects to the Ethereum network through a public Ethereum node.

 For signing Ethereum transactions and requests to our cryptographic API, we support the `Official Ethereum Wallet`_, hardware wallets (`Ledger Nano S`_ and Trezor_ to be specific), encrypted keystore files, and clear private keys.